dekum/JPProject/README.md

 Item is an interface with its own method headers  that is implemented by Product, thus no objects can be created from it. <br> Product is an public abstract class that implements, Item class and its methods.
 Since it's abstract no objects can be created from it.
 <br> Movie Player and AudioPlayer are subclasses of product, and call Product's constructor when objects are made from them.
 The two classes also implement Multimedia Control interface, and have defined methods that were implemented.

+In 2.0.0 the DbUtil class was created to handle database functions.

-[JavaDoc](https://dekum.github.io/JPProject/docs/index.html) Javadocs can be seen here.
+[JavaDoc](https://dekum.github.io/JPProject/docs/index.html) be seen by pressing "JavaDoc".

 ![DataBaseDiagram](https://github.com/dekum/JPProject/blob/master/images/DataBaseDiagram.png)
-<p> The database diagram.
-The AudioPlayer and MoviePlayer tables are joined to the Product Table where the serial numbers match.
+* The database diagram.
+* The AudioPlayer and MoviePlayer tables are joined to the Product Table where the serial numbers match.
+* The serialnumber column for product audioplayer and MoviePlayer are named different to prevent errors.
 <br>

 <h3>Demo</h3>